The Drive That Ruined Every Other Road Trip: Big Sur on Highway 1

 The Problem

-The problem, as I said at the beginning, is that Big Sur ruins other road trips.
-I've driven the Amalfi Coast, the Great Ocean Road, the Ring of Iceland.
-All beautiful.
-None of them made me pull over four times in an hour because my eyes needed a break from the excessive beauty.
+The problem, as promised at the start, is that Big Sur ruins other road trips.
+The Amalfi Coast, the Great Ocean Road, the Ring of Iceland — all beautiful, and none of them make you pull over four times in an hour because your eyes need a break from the excessive beauty.

 Ninety miles.
 Half a tank of gas.
 No cell service.
 The best drive of your life.